-3. Best Nipple Cream for Pumping: Bamboobies Lanolin-Free Organic Nursing Balm
+3. Best Cream For Sore Cracked Nipples: Bamboobies Lanolin-Free Organic Nursing Balm

 Why We Love It

 This best sore nipples breastfeeding cream as its soothing power is just amazing.
 A feeble fragrance and all-safe ingredients make it useless to wash it before the baby comes for his feed.

 Bamboobies is just another great, award-winning pick for moms who have a lanolin allergy.
 Specifically recommended for the CRACKED nipples where it provides complete and long-lasting relief within 3 days.

-The main ingredients of this postpartum nipple cream are extra virgin olive oil, beeswax, and shea butter, etc. What’s more?
+The main ingredients of this postpartum nipple cream are extra virgin olive oil, beeswax, shea butter, etc. What’s more?
 Organic marshmallows and calendula flowers add an extra freshness and a nurturing touch to its performance.
 Plus, the Usda-certified organic formula protects your nipples and increases your comfort during and after breastfeeding.

 |Major Ingredients||Organic & Lanolin Free|

 4. Best Nipple Butter For Nursing: Earth Mama Natural Nipple Butter

 Why We Love It

 This best natural nipple cream for breastfeeding is 100% natural and regarded as the best among herbal creams.
 An Oregon Tilth certified cream, and the ingredients list contains cocoa butter, mango butter, calendula, etc.

-A vegan version of this cream is also available that also smells great and doesn’t need to be wiped off.
+A vegan version of this postpartum nipple cream is also available that also smells great and doesn’t need to be wiped off.
 As this is an all-natural product, you can also use it as a lip balm, diaper cream, etc.

 Completely toxin-free, perfect soothing, and no-sticking, In fact, rated #1 on EWG’s Skin Deep Cosmetics.